CMQ (Cuba): CMQ Network

 By 1954, CMQ-TV had expanded into a seven-station network.
-Cuba became the second country in the world, only after the United States, to have a national TV network.
+Cuba became the second country in the world, only after the United States, to have a national TV network, and the first to serve a country's entire population.

 At the beginning of the 1950s, the transmission of the telenovela El Derecho de Nacer, by Felix B. Caignet, proved popular with audiences.
 CMQ-TV displaced the competing station, RHC Cadena Azul, as the top television network.

 After the revolution, CMQ-AM-TV, as other privately owned broadcast operations, were taken over by the Cuban government.
 In 1960, AM 640 no longer used the CMQ call sign, its pre-revolutionary identity.
 It became the flagship station of the Radio Liberacion network.